 For more information please see the TPWD Paddling Events calendar.

-- Riverside Disc Golf Course - One of the most challenging courses you will ever play
+- Riverside Disc Golf Course – 21 baskets and one of the most challenging courses in Texas.

 - Texas Zoo – Visit the wild side of Victoria

-- Riverside Park Memorial Rose Garden - 1,300 blooming roses
+- Riverside Park Memorial Rose Garden – There are over 1,300 blooming roses and the aroma is breath taking.

-This trail was made possible through a partnership between Texas Parks and Wildlife Department, Guadalupe-Blanco River Authority, and the City of Victoria.
+This trail was made possible through a partnership between Texas Parks and Wildlife Department, Guadalupe-Blanco River Authority, Coastal Bend Paddlers, and the City of Victoria.

 Austin Canoe and KayakRent kayaks, canoes, and standup paddleboards by the day to take anywhere you want, when you want.
 Locations in Austin, Houston and the San Marcos/New Braunfels area.
 For more information, visit http://www.austinkayak.com/rentals.php